Kahler-Einstein metrics, canonical random point processes and birational geometry: Introduction

-In this paper a new\emph{ }probabilistic\emph{ }(statistical-mechanical) approach to the study of Kähler-Einstein metrics is introduced, where the Kähler-Einstein metrics appear in the large $N-$limit of of certain\emph{ }canonical random point processes on $X$ with $N$ particles.
+In the present paper and the companion paper \cite{berm8} a new\emph{ }probabilistic\emph{ }(statistical-mechanical) approach to the study of Kähler-Einstein type metrics is introduced, where the metrics appear in the large $N-$limit of of certain\emph{ }canonical random point processes on $X$ with $N$ particles.
 The canonical point processes in question are directly defined in terms of algebro-geometric data and the thrust of this approach is thus that it gives a new direct link between \emph{algebraic geometry }on one hand and\emph{ complex differential (Kähler) geometry} on the other.
-While our main results are centered around the case of negatively curved Kähler-Einstein metrics (and various singular and twisted generalizations of such metrics), we also formulate a conjectural picture relating the existence problem for Kähler-Einstein metrics with positive Ricci curvature on a Fano manifold $X$ to a statistical mechanical notion of stability that we call \emph{Gibbs stability.} The latter notion of stability thus replaces the notion of K-stability which appears in the seminal Yau-Tian-Donaldson conjecture for Kähler-Einstein metrics on Fano manifolds \cite{c-d-s,ti}.
+In the companion paper \cite{berm8} a general convergence result for stochastic interacting particle systems in thermal equilibrium is established and applied in the setting when the canonical line bundle $K_{X}$ is positive/ample to produce the unique Kähler-Einstein metric on $X.$ In the present paper the results are extended to any variety $X$ of positive Kodaira dimension, using the global pluripotential theory and variational calculus in \cite{begz,bbgz,berm6} and some algebraic geometry (in particular the Fujino-Mori canonical bundle formula \cite{f-m}).
+While our main results are centered around the case of negatively curved Kähler-Einstein metrics and various singular and twisted generalizations of such metrics, we also formulate a conjectural picture relating the existence problem for Kähler-Einstein metrics with positive Ricci curvature on a Fano manifold $X$ to a statistical mechanical notion of stability that we call \emph{Gibbs stability.} The latter notion of stability thus replaces the notion of K-stability which appears in the seminal Yau-Tian-Donaldson conjecture for Kähler-Einstein metrics on Fano manifolds.
 Interestingly, the notion of Gibbs stability also admits a natural purely algebro-geometric formulation in terms of the standard singularity notions in the MMP.
-Moreover, in the arithmetic setting of a variety defined over the integers the asymptotics of the corresponding canonical partition functions turns out to be naturally linked to Kudla's program and the Maillot-Rössler's conjectures.